-Starting in the sixties Jews made their way into many religions and cultures with one notable exception: their own.
-Yet Judaism has historically had its mystics and meditators, its poets and philosophers, its holy men and women, its visionaries and prophets.
+Starting in the ‘60s, Jews made their way into many religions and cultures with one notable exception: their own.
+Yet Judaism has historically had its own mystics and meditators, its poets and philosophers, its holy men and women, its visionaries and prophets.
 It has often seemed as if the longing we have for spiritual enlightenment is in direct proportion to its distance, its foreignness, its unfamiliarity.
 We prefer the far to the near.

-Moses had an intimation that in the future Jews would say that to find inspiration we have to ascend to heaven or cross the sea.
+I used to think that this was unique to our strange age, but in fact, Moses already foresaw this possibility that in the future Jews would say that to find inspiration we have to ascend to heaven or cross the sea.
 It’s anywhere but here.
 And so it was for much of Israel’s history during the First and Second Temple periods.
 First came the era in which the people were tempted by the gods of the people around them: the Canaanite Baal, the Moabite Chemosh, or Marduk and Astarte in Babylon.
-Later, in Second Temple times, they were attracted to Hellenism in its Greek or Roman forms.
+Later, in Second Temple times, they were attracted to Hellenism.
 It is a strange phenomenon, best expressed in the memorable line of Groucho Marx: “I refuse to belong to a club that would accept me as a member.”
 Jews have long had a tendency to fall in love with people who don’t love them and pursue almost any spiritual path so long as it is not their own.
-But it is very debilitating.

 The eras in which Jews worshipped idols or became Hellenised were Temple times when Jews lived in their land, enjoying either sovereignty or autonomy.
-The age in which, in Europe, they abandoned Judaism was the period of emancipation, from the late eighteenth to the early twentieth century, when for the first time they enjoyed civil rights.
+The age in which, in Europe, they abandoned Judaism was the period of emancipation, from the late eighteenth to the early twentieth century when for the first time they enjoyed civil rights.

 Becoming Baal worshippers did not lead to Israelites being welcomed by the Canaanites.
 Becoming Hellenised did not endear Jews to either the Greeks or the Romans.
-Abandoning Judaism in the nineteenth century did not end Anti-Semitism; it inflamed it.
+Abandoning Judaism in the nineteenth century did not end antisemitism; it inflamed it.
 Hence the power of Moses’ insistence: to find truth, beauty and spirituality, you don’t have to climb to heaven or cross the sea.
 “The word is very near you; it is in your mouth and in your heart so you may obey it.”

 Was it the failure of Europe to accept the Jewishness of Jews and Judaism?
 Was it Judaism’s failure to confront the challenge?
 The phenomenon is so complex it defies any simple explanation.
 But in the process, we lost great art, great intellect, great spirits and minds.

-To some extent the situation has changed both in Israel and the Diaspora.
+To some extent, the situation has changed both in Israel and the Diaspora.
 There has been much new Jewish music and a revival of Jewish mysticism.
 There have been important Jewish writers and thinkers.
 But we are still spiritually underachieving.
 The deepest roots of spirituality come from within: from within a culture, a tradition, a sensibility.
 They come from the syntax and semantics of the native language of the soul: “The word is very near you; it is in your mouth and in your heart so you may obey it.”

 The beauty of Jewish spirituality is precisely that in Judaism, God is close.
 You don’t need to climb a mountain or enter an ashram to find the Divine presence.
-It is there around the table at a Shabbat meal, in the light of the candles and the simple holiness of the Kiddush wine and the challot, in the praise of the Eishet chayil and the blessing of children, in the peace of mind that comes when you leave the world to look after itself for a day while you celebrate the good things that come not from working but resting, not from buying but enjoying, the gifts you have had all along but did not have time to appreciate.
+It is there around the table at a Shabbat meal, in the light of the candles and the simple holiness of the Kiddush wine and the challot, in the praise of the Eishet Chayil and the blessing of children, in the peace of mind that comes when you leave the world to look after itself for a day while you celebrate the good things that come not from working but resting, not from buying but enjoying, the gifts you have had all along but did not have time to appreciate.

-I am a rabbi.
+I am a Rabbi.
 For twenty-two years I was a Chief Rabbi.
-But in the end I think it was we, the rabbis, who did not do enough to help people open their doors, their minds, and their feelings to the Presence-beyond-the-universe-who-created-us-in-love that our ancestors knew so well and loved so much.
+But in the end, I think it was we, the Rabbis, who did not do enough to help people open their doors, their minds, and their feelings to the Presence-beyond-the-universe-who-created-us-in-love that our ancestors knew so well and loved so much.
 We were afraid.
 Of the intellectual challenges of an increasingly secular culture.
 Of the social challenges of being in, yet not entirely of, the world.
 Of the emotional challenge of finding Jews or Judaism or the state of Israel criticised and condemned.
 So we retreated behind a high wall, thinking that made us safe.
 High walls never make you safe; they only make you fearful.
 The only thing that makes you safe is confronting the challenges without fear and inspiring others to do likewise.

-So thank Him every morning for the gift of life.
+“So thank Him every morning for the gift of life.
 Say the Shema twice daily for the gift of love.
 Join your voice to others in prayer so that His spirit may flow through you, giving you the strength and courage to change the world.
 When you can’t see Him, it is because you are looking in the wrong direction.
 When He seems absent, He is there behind the door, but you have to open it.

-Don’t treat Him like a stranger.
+“Don’t treat Him like a stranger.
 He loves you.
 He believes in you.
 He wants your success.
 To find Him you don’t have to climb to heaven or cross the sea.
 His is the voice you hear in the silence of the soul.
 His is the light you see when you open your eyes to wonder.
 His is the hand you touch in the pit of despair.
-His is the breath that gives you life.
+His is the breath that gives you life.”